 It’s common for projects to undergo sudden changes due to the rise of new technologies, design defects, test cases failures, market changes, or competitive responses.
 Poorly executed changes result in design conflicts, outdated documentation, and plenty of wasted time and energy.
 Ultimately, poor change management drives up the cost of your project and delay a final delivery.
 By coordinating changes with your requirements, you’ll be able to identify their impact and timely notify everyone affected.

-Requirements provide a basement for collaboration
+Requirements provide a base for collaboration

 Modern agile teams are often interdisciplinary and consist of people with different skillsets, from coding to marketing.
 Requirements describe all these aspects of a product so as to provide a single source of truth for everyone involved into the project and allow them to see how their work fits into the bigger picture.
 Thanks to that kind of project management, teams will also be able to predict the impact of every single change and easily track whole testing progress.
 That solution makes it most likely to prevent possible defects.